 • Impact on brain functions like memory, concentration, learning, decision-making, and handling emotions

 • Increased risk of serious mental health problems like depression and psychosis

 • Physical health problems that affect the lungs and respiratory system

 • Risk of dependency/addiction

-It will remain illegal to drive while impaired by cannabis and other drugs after legalization of cannabis use.
+It remains illegal to drive while impaired by cannabis and other drugs after legalization of cannabis use.
 Cannabis affects decision-making and judgement, as well as cognitive and motor functions, making for a dangerous driving combination.

 It is sometimes hard to distinguish cannabis use from typical youth behavior.
 The best way to find out if your teen is using is to ask them.
 Here are some signs to watch out for:

 • Getting into trouble at school, with the law, at work, or at home